-CUPPAD recently adopted its 2011 Comprehensive Economic Development Strategy (CEDS).
-The CEDS for the central region is required by the U.S. Department of Commerce's Economic Development Administration (EDA) in order to receive assistance for public works, economic development, and most planning projects.
+CUPPAD develops an annual Comprehensive Economic Development Strategy (CEDS).
+The CEDS for the central region is required by the U.S. Department of Commerce’s Economic Development Administration (EDA) in order to receive assistance for public works, economic development, and most planning projects.
 The CEDS contains an inventory of prioritized community economic development projects designed to meet the economic development needs of the region and local communities.

 Projects must be listed in the CUPPAD 2011 CEDS to be eligible for any EDA grant funds.
 EDA’s focus on regional cooperation, technology-led innovation, and entrepreneurship are some of the important competitive factors in its decision to fund projects.
 While many projects may be eligible for EDA assistance, only a handful will be competitive.
 The EDA is in the process of revising their guidelines to be more user-friendly and will be accepting projects on a quarterly basis and providing continuous customer service, and expedited processing of projects deemed competitive.

 CUPPAD wants the central U.P. to be as successful as possible in qualifying for federal grants to help the region compete successfully in the global economy.
 Once adopted, the CEDS document can be amended to include current projects, but these projects must be approved by the CEDS Committee.
 EDA grant funds can be used for the construction of roads, water, sewer and other publicly-owned infrastructure needed to create and retain large numbers of jobs.
 Projects may be considered for EDA funding if they advance global competitiveness, create jobs, leverage public and private resources, can demonstrate readiness and ability to use funds quickly and effectively, and link to specific and measureable outcomes.